fugue/regula/docs/src/usage.md

 - `table` -- An ASCII table of rule results
 - `junit` -- The JUnit XML format
 - `tap` -- The Test Anything Protocol format
+- `compact` -- An alternate, more compact human friendly format
 - `none` -- Do not print any output on stdout

 `-t, --input type INPUT-TYPE` values: